 In the Beginning

 In fall 2017, a group of like-minded people decided to embark on passion-project to fill their weekends and some of their nights.
-We wanted to preserve and to share marvelous creations of the human spirit with the upcoming generation.
-Moreover, it was an enjoyable way for a group agreed was worthwhile.
+We wanted to preserve and to share marvelous creations of the human spirit with the upcoming generation and, moreover, find an enjoyable and worthwhile way for like-minded friends to share time together.

 Over time, we created over 170 videos, with content ranging from recitations of poetry to music education and book and film reviews.
-Unfortunately, life–work, family, relocations due to business—took its toll on our little group, as so often happens.
+In spite of difficulties over the years–responsibilities to families, work, and life in general– our group worked hard to stick together under our common interests.
 Those who are curious can see our videos here: Ming Arete Youtube Channel

 Over the course of the last year, and particularly since the outbreak of the COVID-19 pandemic, we have come to feel that it is time to recommence our project, this time on a more professional level and with a deeper commitment.